exponentcms/exponent-cms/OPTIONAL.md

 Exponent CMS includes built-in Developer Debugging support, but this feature can be extended by installing the [Kint](https://github.com/kint-php/kint) PHP library.
-Simply extract a release into the /external folder which creates an subfolder named 'kint'. v3.x is supported if subfolder is named 'kint3'.
+Simply extract a release into the /external folder.
 The feature is auto-activated by this installation.
-- v3.3.0 is the most recent release; v2.2 is the newest 2.x version, but v1.1 is also supported
+- v3.3.0 (/external/kint-3.3) is the most recent release; v2.2 (/external/kint-2.2) is the newest 2.x version,
+but v1.1 (/external/kint) is also supported

 ### Alternate .less Compiler